 On Friday at 4:30 PM, two of my co-workers and I decided to take a spontaneous road trip to Shreveport, Louisiana.
 Because why not?

-Alex booked us at a random casino hotel, we ran to our respective homes to grab a few necessities, and we were on our merry way.
+Alex booked us at the Eldorado Casino & Hotel, we ran to our respective homes to grab a few necessities, and we were on our merry way.

 This was one of my favorite views of the city (I’m standing on a little stage to take this photo).